therootcompany/greenlock-express.js/README.md

 (formerly letsencrypt-express.js)

 Free SSL for node.js.

-Fully automatic HTTPS with Express.js.
+Fully automatic HTTPS with Express.js
-(and all other middleware systems - Koa, Happy, Connect, Rill).
+(and all other middleware systems), including virtual hosting (vhost) support with multiple domains.

-Certificate renewals are **fully automatic** background tasks that happen within 14 days of expiry (about every 78 days).
+Certificate renewals happen in the background between 10 and 14 days before expiration (~78 days).

-Supports automatic vhosts (virtual hosting) automatically as well.

-All you have to do is start the webserver and then visit it at its domain name.

 ## Now supports Let's Encrypt v2!!